zorbaTheRainy/grep-docx/README.md

 A command-line tool for searching through Microsoft Word (*.docx) files using [grep](https://en.wikipedia.org/wiki/Grep)-like pattern matching.
 Written in Python, this tool allows you to search for text patterns across one or multiple .docx files.
 Non-.docx files are simply ignored.

 `grep-docx` will not work on old *.doc (no-X) binary files, used before Office 2007.
-Nor, will it work on *.dotx (templates) or *.domx (macros) files.
+Nor, will it work on *.dotx (templates) or *.docm (macros) files.
 This is a limitation of the Python python-docx library.

 The basic "line" to search in the Word file is 1 paragraph.
 Word files are broken into paragraphs and then searched.
 Bulleted lists, etc., are composed of multiple paragraphs.
 If you want complex search patterns, plan accordingly.